Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Method

 The phase evolution of the gravitational waveform, encoded in $h_{0,1}(\boldsymbol{\lambda})$, is determined by the masses and aligned spin components of the binary.
 Since the dominant harmonic has the largest SNR, its measurement will primarily be used to determine the evolution of the waveform.
 An observation of the sub-dominant harmonic will provide a small improvement to the evolution of the waveform.
 However, for simplicity, we neglect it in the following discussion.
 In this case, the subdominant harmonic $h_{1}$ is known and only the overall amplitude and phase, encoded in $\mathcal{A}_{1}$ remain to be determined.
 Furthermore, the value of $\mathcal{A}_{1}$ will typically be unconstrained by the observation of $\mathcal{A}_{0}$ --- in the case of precession, both the amplitude and phase of $\mathcal{A}_{1}$ are free as they depend upon the in-plane spins, while for higher multipoles the amplitude and phase of $\mathcal{A}_{1}$ will depend upon the orientation and mass ratio of the binary which are generally not precisely measured.
 Therefore, in the simplest approximation, we can simply maximize the likelihood $\Lambda_{1}(\boldsymbol{\lambda})$ over $\mathcal{A}_1$,

 where the matched filter SNR, $\rho_1^{\mathrm{MF}}$ is defined as

-$(\rho_1^{\mathrm{MF}})^{2}$ will be chi-squared distributed with two degrees of freedom in the absence of signal, and non-centrally chi-squared distributed in the presence of a signal.
-Using the maximum likelihood, we argue, see Refs.~\cite{Fairhurst:2019_2harm, Mills:2020thr}, that a threshold of $\rho_{1} \ge 2.1$ is a requirement for observation of precession or higher multipoles.
+$[\rho_1^{\mathrm{MF}}]^{2}$ will be chi-squared distributed with two degrees of freedom in the absence of signal, and non-centrally chi-squared distributed in the presence of a signal.
+Using the maximum likelihood, a threshold of $\rho_{1} \ge 2.1$ is a requirement for observation, at 90\% confidence, of precession or higher multipoles (see Refs.~\cite{Fairhurst:2019_2harm, Mills:2020thr} for details).

-Alternatively, we can marginalize the likelihood, $\Lambda_{1}(\boldsymbol{\lambda})$ over the unknown phase to obtain a likelihood as a function of $\rho_{1}$ as
+Alternatively, we can marginalize the likelihood, $\Lambda_{1}(\boldsymbol{\lambda})$, over the unknown phase to obtain a likelihood as a function of $\rho_{1}$ as

 Here, $I_{0}$ is the Bessel function of the first kind.
+The expected posterior distribution for $\rho_{1}$ is, therefore,